lucee/lucee-docs/docs/recipes/websocket-extension.md

 }
 ```

-You can add your own function to the WebSocket Componet
+You can add your own function to the WebSocket Component

 ```lucee
 public void function sendMessage(